 Transcripts of students' NHTI grades are available from the Registrar's Office.
-Requests must be in writing and may be faxed (603) 271-6431 - Attn: Registrar) or mailed to the Registrar's Office.
+Requests must be made in writing and may be either dropped off at, faxed, or mailed to, the Registrar's Office.
 Requests must include the following information:

-- 1. Name while attending NHTI;
+- Name while attending NHTI;

 - 2. Social security number;

 - 3. Program of study at NHTI;

 - 4. Dates of attendance and/or graduation;

 - 5. Address where you would like the transcript sent;

 - 6. Student's signature must accompany written request.